armory/documentation/_spinnaker/terraform_integration.md

 order: 141
 ---

-The following tutorial will walk you through how to setup our Terraform integration and execute Terraform code stored in a Github repo as part of a Spinnaker pipeline.
+The following tutorial walks you through how to setup our Terraform integration and execute Terraform code stored in a GitHub repo as part of a Spinnaker pipeline.
 We'll assume that you're using Terraform to create and manage infrastructure on AWS.

 Note that the Terraform integration is in beta while we work on improving the user experience.